linea-it/dri/Instalation.md

 docker compose up backend
 ```

-Now that the backend is on, it is necessary to load the initial data and create an admin user.
+Now that the backend is on (it should display a message like this: `backend-1  | spawned uWSGI worker 4 (pid: 56, cores: 2)`), it is necessary to load the initial data and create an admin user.
+Press `Ctrl+C` to stop before going to the next step.

 ### Create default Super User in django